List of Wimbledon gentlemen's singles champions: History

 In the Amateur Era, William Renshaw (1881–1886, 1889) holds the record for the most titles in the Gentlemen's Singles, winning Wimbledon seven times.
 Renshaw's wins, however, came within the challenge round format, and he won the event only twice after going through a complete draw.
 Renshaw also holds the record for most consecutive titles with six (from 1881 to 1886).
 The record for most consecutive and most wins post challenge round during the Amateur Era is Fred Perry with three (1934–1936).
+Rod Laver remains one of the most successful men to ever pick up a tennis racquet and having been runner-up in 1959 and 1960 he became Champion in 1961 and 1962 and was unable to compete from 1963-1967 inclusive as he had become a professional and only amateurs were allowed to compete before it was opened up in 1968.
+Laver won it again that year and 1969 also and twice completed all 4 Grand Slams in the same season (1962/1969).

 In the Open Era, since the inclusion of professional tennis players in 1968, Roger Federer (2003–2007, 2009, 2012, 2017) holds the record for the most Gentlemen's Singles titles with eight.
 Björn Borg (1976–1980) and Roger Federer (2003–2007) share the record for most consecutive victories with five.

-Federer reached 7 consecutive Wimbledon Finals (2003 – 09) surpassing the old record of 6 consecutive finals by Borg (1976–81) and in the process the Swede won 41 consecutive matches at Wimbledon.
+Federer reached 7 consecutive Wimbledon Finals (2003 – 09), an all-time record, surpassing the old record of 6 consecutive finals by Borg (1976–81) and in the process the Swede won 41 consecutive matches at Wimbledon.

 This event was won without losing a single set in the entire tournament during the Open Era twice, in 1976 by Björn Borg and in 2017 by Roger Federer.

-Roger Federer is the only player in history, in both the Amateur and Open Era, to reach the Wimbledon Gentlemen's Singles Final twelve times.
+Roger Federer is the only player in history, in both the Amateur and Open Eras, to reach the Wimbledon Gentlemen's Singles Final twelve times.

-For 9 consecutive years from 1992 to 2000, an American player reached Wimbledon final winning 8 titles out of 9, only exception being 1996 Runner Up MaliVai Washington, a new open era record.
+From 1993 to 2000, Pete Sampras reached the Wimbledon final 7 times out of 8 years, winning all 7 finals in which he competed.
+During that period, the only time he did not reach the final was in 1996, where he lost at the quarter final stage to eventual champion Richard Krajicek.